Table of Contents

 Me and linux

-Through out the years, I have tried Ubuntu, Fedora Workstation, Fedora Sway Atomic, Debian but always came back to arch.
-Last year, I was introduced to nix, and I fell in love with it.
+Through out the years, I have tried Ubuntu, Fedora Workstation, Fedora Sway Atomic and Debian but always came back to Arch.
+Then I met Ajilemondrop, who introduced me to the nix-ecosystem, and I fell in love with it.
+But even though I love the concept of declaratively managing my OS in a haskell-like functional language, the fact that I’m locked into using systemd on my desktop machines prevents me from being completely satisfied and curing my distro-hopping.

 My addiction for ThinkPads and old hardware